Contents |

 - Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (Version 8) Is a 590 page technical report by the CHERI team of University of Cambridge that describes version 8 of the CHERI Instruction-Set architecture.
 An Introduction to CHERI is a shorter technical report that summarises the disscussion in 43 pages.

-This section includes links to recent documents on capabilities and Morello Board.- Formal Reasoning about Hardware Capability Architectures is Thomas Van Strydonck's PhD dissertation on capabilities.
+- Formal Reasoning about Hardware Capability Architectures is Thomas Van Strydonck's PhD dissertation on capabilities.
 It was completed in Jun 2022 and contains an in deeph discussion of the implementation of trusted execution environments using capabilities.
 It has the background to understand the approach taken by the CAP-TEE (Capability Architectures in Trusted Execution) project.

 - Formal Reasoning about Capability Machines is Lau Skorstengaard's PhD dissertation on capabilities completed in Aug 2019.
 It examines the fundamental concepts of capabilities formally.
 For example, the discussion of Well-bracketed control flow (WBCF), Local state encapsulation (LSE), Linear capabilities (non-duplicable capabilities) and sealead capabilities is illuminating.

-The seminal papers on capabilities
+The seminal papers

 The idea behind capabilities can be traced back several decades.
 This section lists the seminal publications.